 In the first year each new GCSE subject is introduced, students who would have got a Grade C or better will get a grade 4 or better.
 Students who would have got a Grade A or better will get a 7 or better in the first year.
 Grade 9 will be more difficult to achieve than a Grade A*.
 The extra top grade will also make it easier for employers and universities to distinguish between the most able students.

-In the event of bad weather the school may, very occasionally, need to be closed but we will do our utmost to remain open.
+In the event of bad weather or an emergency the school will, very occasionally, need to be closed but we will do our utmost to remain open.
 The decision to close is not taken lightly and is only made after full consideration of the safety of the site (including heating, pathways and the access road).
 Please note that site staff start to clear snow at 04.00 but it is not always possible to make a decision about school closure and site safety until around 06.30.

 There is often a ‘time-lag’ between making the decision to close and appearance on any website.
 This is because of the high volume of people trying to access the systems.

-In the event of a late start being declared, school will open at 10.00 and lessons commence at 10.30.
+School will open at 10.00 and lessons commence at 10.30.
 Students travelling a distance can arrive earlier and they will be supervised but lessons will not commence until 10.30, as we await the arrival of the many staff that travel a long distance.
 We ask local students to arrive at the later time where possible.